 The proportion of missing data was minimal across variables (3.3% at highest).
-Little's MCAR test was significant ($\chi^2=484.69,\ p<.01$); however, because χ^2 analyses are sensitive to sample size, we computed and evaluated the normed χ^2 ($\chi^2/df=1.24$), which was acceptable ($\chi^2/df<1.5$ or 2) suggesting that data were missing completely at random.
+Little's MCAR Test was significant (χ^2 =484.69, p<.01); however, because χ^2 analyses are sensitive to sample size, we computed and evaluated the normed χ^2 ($\chi^2/df = 1.24$), which was acceptable ($\chi^2/df < 1.5$ or 2) suggesting that data were missing completely at random.
 Therefore, the data were treated as MCAR (Ullman, 2001) and imputed.
-Data from five multiply imputed data sets were aggregated for analyses; however, descriptive statistics are based on unimputed raw data.
+Data from five multiply imputed datasets were aggregated for analyses; however, descriptive statistics are based on unimputed raw data.

 Main analyses were conducted using SPSS Version 26.
-A one-way MANCOVA controlling for age with a Bonferroni correction assessed differences in demographics (income, education, political affiliation-exploratory), multiculturalism (multicultural acquisition, ethnic protection-Hypothesis 2), and psychological distress (Hypothesis 3), across responsive versus silent participants in the full sample, and also across the two WRID phases within the set of responsive participants.
-Next, hierarchical regression analyses in the full sample were conducted to predict psychological distress (Hypothesis 4).
-Demographic covariates (income, age, education, political affiliation, and distance from the Floyd memorial) were entered into the first step; COVID-19 daily impact was entered second; then, racial silence versus responsiveness was entered third.
-An α of .05 was used and effect sizes were determined by η_p^2 and Cohen's ds (MANCOVAs) and by regression coefficients and ΔR^2 (regressions).
+A one-way MANCOVA controlling for age with a Bonferroni correction assessed differences in demographics (income, education, political affiliation - exploratory), multiculturalism (multicultural acquisition, ethnic protection - hypothesis 2), and psychological distress (hypothesis 3), across responsive versus silent participants in the full sample, and also across the two WRID phases within the set of responsive participants.
+Next, hierarchical regression analyses in the full sample were conducted to predict psychological distress (hypothesis 4): demographic covariates (income, age, education, political affiliation, and distance from the Floyd memorial) were entered into the first step; COVID-19 daily impact was entered second; then, racial silence vs. responsiveness was entered third.
+An α of 0.05 was used and effect sizes were determined by partial η^2 and Cohen's ds

+(MANCOVAs) and by regression coefficients and ΔR^2 (regressions).
 Our sample size was well powered (\geq .80) to detect a small effect of $f^2 = .08$.